ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 9. `subscriptions-action-delegated`

 - Triggered just before a delegated service action is handed off to the other service.
-See [Action delegation](#action-delegation).
+See [Action Delegation][16].
 - Data: `serviceId` and the delegated `action` of the selected service.

 10. `subscriptions-action-ActionName-started`